External Data Sources¶

 # Depending on different tags, multiple data series may need to be generated

-# Use data series tags as keys to create a mapping table
+# Use the data series tag as the key to create a mapping table

 series_map = {}

-# Traverse original data, convert structure, and store in the mapping table
+# Traverse the original data, convert the structure, and store it in the mapping table

 for d in db_res: